ArkaneMoose/BuzzLock/index.md

 This semester came with significant limitations, but we have many ideas for future expansions on the project:
   - Have users with permissions "FULL" be notified by text message or email when a user with permissions "NONE" attempts to enter the system
   - Implement encryption of user data and other security features
-  - Connecting it to a real dorm style door
+  - Connecting it to a real apartment door lock
   - Implementing a logging system of every attempt to access the system (audit log).
   - Sensing when the door is actually closed to better synchronize the auto-lock feature
-  - Sleep/Wake functionality
+  - Screen sleep until motion is detected
   - Enable the ability for the user to add a profile picture using the Raspberry Pi Camera
   - Allow user management through text message
   - Allowing a limited user access only during certain times of the day